yijingyang710/Channelwise-Saab-Transform/README.md

 Note that this is not the official implementation.

 ### Installation
-This code has been tested with Python 3.7.
-You may need to install numpy, scikit-image, and numba (and scikit-learn to try the examples) to use the code.
+This code has been tested with Python 3.7 and Python 3.8.
+Other dependent packages include: numpy, scikit-image, numba and scikit-learn.

 ### Contents
 * `saab.py`: Saab transform.